 Conservatories / porches Visually inspected.
-Conservatories / porches There is an open porch to the front of timber, lath and roughcast construction under a flat roof deck clad in bituminous felt.
+There is an open porch to the front.
+This is of timber, lath and roughcast construction under a flat roof deck clad in bituminous felt work.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
 There is a detached bothy of timber, lath and roughcast construction under a pitched roof clad in corrugated metal.
-In addition, there is a profile metal garage/workshop and timber single car garage under a pitched roof clad in corrugated iron.
+In addition, there is a profile metal garage/workshop and a timber single car garage of timber and corrugated iron construction.
 Outside areas and boundaries Visually inspected.
 The garden grounds are arranged on all sides and laid to grass with a gravel chipped driveway.
 Boundaries are formed in post and wire fencing.
 Ceilings Visually inspected from floor level.
-Ceilings are lined in traditional lath and plaster or plasterboard.
+30 Ceilings are lined in traditional lath and plaster or plasterboard.
+Centings are inted in traditional latti and plaster of plasterboard.
 Internal walls Visually inspected from floor level.
-Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls Using a moisture meter, walls were randomly tested for Internal walls Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined in traditional lath and plaster or plaster Internal walls Floors including sub floors Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined in traditional lath and plaster or plaster Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are lined in traditional lath and plaster or plaster board.
-Surfaces of exposed floors were visually inspected.
-No Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined in traditional lath and plaster or plaster board.
-Surfaces of exposed floors were visually inspected.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined in traditional lath and plaster or plaster board.
-Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.